Join us at our new location in La Crosse, WI June 11-12, 2025!

 Description: Heat stress doesn’t just impact dairy cattle during summertime—it can leave lasting effects that ripple across generations.
 This presentation will showcase how in utero heat stress alters calf development, leading to long-term consequences on growth, health, and future milk production.
 These generational impacts extend far beyond initial heat exposure, subtly influencing herd performance and farm profitability over time, with estimated industry losses reaching millions yearly.
 Understanding these hidden costs is crucial for developing strategies that protect animal welfare and the bottom line.

-Short Bio: Jimena Laporta is originally from Uruguay, where she earned her B.S. and M.S. in Biology and Animal Sciences before completing her Ph.D. in Dairy Science at UW-Madison in 2014.
+Biography: Jimena Laporta is originally from Uruguay, where she earned her B.S. and M.S. in Biology and Animal Sciences before completing her Ph.D. in Dairy Science at UW-Madison in 2014.
 She then spent four years as a faculty member at the University of Florida before returning to the University of Wisconsin-Madison in 2020, where she has served as an Associate Professor of Lactation Physiology in the Department of Animal and Dairy Sciences.
 Her research focuses on understanding how environmental and nutritional factors influence mammary gland development throughout life and affect lactation performance.
 She investigates the effects of early-life heat stress and how epigenetic programming shapes calf physiology and long-term productivity across generations.
 Additionally, her lab explores nutritional and heat abatement strategies to enhance calf resilience and support health, growth, and sustained productivity in challenging environments.

 Plenary Title: Management and nutritional strategies to improve profits from dairy farms